jsoningram/cabbagecms/README.md

 Thanks to [@jkudish](https://github.com/jkudish/WordPress-GitHub-Plugin-Updater) for the Git updater class

 ##Change Log
+**1.0.4** Added usage info, helper function to check if page is a child of another and some refactoring, add browser body class.

 **1.0.3** Bug fixes and change user entry from ID to URL for more flexibilty

 **1.0.2** Cleaned up the Pinterest meta tag